MouseSavers.com - Great deals on all things Disney!

 I need to arrive a day or two before a package discount offer begins.
 Can I still use the offer?

-Yes, but it's a little complicated.
-Let's say there's a vacation package deal that is valid for check-ins staring March 3, but you need to arrive March 2.
-You'll have to make two reservations: a room-only reservation for March 2 and then a reservation for the package starting March 3.
+Yes, but it’s a little complicated.
+Let’s say there’s a vacation package deal that is valid for check-ins starting March 3, but you need to arrive March 2.
+You’ll have to make two reservations: a room-only reservation for March 2 and then a reservation for the package starting March 3.

 If you want to stay in the same room, you can request to have the two reservations linked in the system.
 Also, when you check in, let them know you have two reservations and would prefer to stay in the same room (this isn't guaranteed, but it's rare that you will have to move).

-On the day your package stay begins, you'll have to officially "check out" for the first reservation by check-out time (11:00 am) and "check in" for the second reservation.
-You'll have to go to the front desk and get new room keys, which will have any package benefits, such as your meal plan, coded on them.
-Your package benefits will be available to you as soon as you get those new room keys, so I would advise checking in first thing on the morning your package stay begins.
+On the day your package stay begins, you’ll have to officially “check out” for the first reservation by check-out time (11:00 am) and “check in” for the second reservation.
+You’ll have to go to the front desk and get new room keys, which will have any package benefits, such as your meal plan, coded on them.
+Your package benefits will be available to you as soon as you get those new room keys, so we advise checking in first thing on the morning your package stay begins.

 Can I get the Dining Plan with a "room-only" Disney resort reservation?